arallsopp/esphome-ios-shortcuts/README.md

 -------------------- | ------| ----------
 East Opening Relay	 | OFF   | <button>Toggle</button>
 East Closing Relay	 | OFF   | <button>Toggle</button>
-West Opening Relay	 | OFF   | <style="border:1px solid black">Toggle</style>
+West Opening Relay	 | OFF   | <button>Toggle</button>
-West Closing Relay	 | OFF   | Toggle
+West Closing Relay	 | OFF   | <button>Toggle</button>
-Open and Close East	 | OFF   | Toggle
+Open and Close East	 | OFF   | <button>Toggle</button>
-Open and Close West	 | OFF   | Toggle
+Open and Close West	 | OFF   | <button>Toggle</button>
-Garage Doors Reboot	 | OFF   | Toggle
+Garage Doors Reboot	 | OFF   | <button>Toggle</button>

+The names and options against each row will vary based upon the name and types you specify in your configuration.yaml

 ### Accessing the Webserver API
-Create a shortcut to the dash.
+Typically, I've created a shortcut to the dash and shared that to my home page.
 That's a single click to open it and see the states.

 ### Accessing directly using shortcuts
 Add a shortcut (screenshot) that makes a post request.

 ### Accessing scripts
-use template switches.
+You can use `on_press:` to trigger a sequence of events upon trigger, but sometimes you won't have a direct 1:1 connection between a script and a GPIO device.

+Currently, ESPHome does not seem to expose scripts through the API, so to trigger a series of events use template switches.